alx-mag/lorem/README.md

 <!-- Plugin description -->
 Provides actions for text generation.
 This plugin may help you to generate:
-* Placeholder text such as fake latin (aka "Lorem Ipsum") or quote (from movie, video game or fiction)
+* Placeholder text such as fake latin (aka Lorem Ipsum) or quote (from movie, video game or fiction)
 * Personal data such as name, email, phone number, credit card number
 * Address
 * Country, state, city names